Keratomi/sonar-custom-rule-for-logger/readme.md

-This is a copy of https://github.com/SonarSource/sonar-custom-rules-examples/tree/master/java-custom-rules
+This is a partial copy of https://github.com/SonarSource/sonar-custom-rules-examples/tree/master/java-custom-rules

 Custom Sonar rule for checking logger declaration in all class, except which are marked with special annotation like @Nologger.